 - Texting the lead

-- Using a localised State phone number
+- Using a localized State phone number

-Scenario 2: If number of demos booked are high but demos completed are low (See Week 2 as an example)
+Scenario 2: If the number of demos booked are high but demos completed are low (See Week 2 as an example)

 In the week 2 coaching sessions we would listen to a few discovery calls and check to see if the rep is:

 - Exceeding 70% call quality based on your discovery call scorecard